NDIS Service Provision vs Independent Advocacy – what’s the difference?

 The NDIS Commission may take action if a provider is found to:

-- Market services as ‘independent advocacy’
+- Market services as ‘independent advocacy’ for participants to whom they provide NDIS supports and services.

 - Influence participants’ decisions through advisory roles that are not impartial